samanthacsik/strava-dashboard/README.md

 |      └── home_page_footer.md          # landing page footer
 |      └── intro.md                     # landing page intro text
 |      └── leaflet_info.md              # leaflet box title and description
-|
+|      └── updating_data.md             # note about app updates
 |   └── www/                           # special directory in shiny for images, stylesheets, etc.
-|      └── media/                       # photos & logos used throughout app
+|      └── media/                       # images & logos used throughout app
-|      └── slideshow_photos/            # photos to be used in the 'Photos' tab (NOT WORKING YET)
 |      └── styles.css                   # stylesheet for customzing dashboard
-|      └── strava_theme.css             # created when `fresh_theme.R` is run (NOT WORKING/USED YET)
-|
-|   └── global.R                       # data, objects, etc. that need to be available across multiple components of app
+|   └── global.R                            # data, objects, etc. that need to be available across app
 |   └── ui.R                                # user interface
 |   └── server.R                            # server
-|   └── rsconnect/shinyapps.io/samanthacsik
+|   └── rsconnect/shinyapps.io/samanthacsik # shinyapps.io deployment
 |
 ├── README.md
 ├── .gitignore
-├── .DS_store
 └── strava_dashboard.Rproj
 ```

-## Retrieving my Strava data
+## Excited about retrieving your own Strava data, but don't know where to begin?

+I've detailed my steps in [this wiki]()!

 If you're looking to work with your own Strava data, the most challenging part (in my experience) was just getting my account set up correctly.
 You should start by checking out the [Strava API documentation](https://developers.strava.com/docs/getting-started/).
 If you need a concrete example, here are the exact steps I followed: